A Rewarding Profession

 Career Outlook / Opportunities

 Many career opportunities are available in radiologic technology.
-Graduates of the program are registry eligible and have opportunity for employment in hospitals, physicians' offices, outpatient clinics, and other health services facilities.
+Graduates of the program that meet national certification and ethics requirements can take the radiography national certification examination.
+After successful national certification and registration, graduates have opportunity for employment in hospitals, physicians' offices, outpatient clinics, and other health services facilities.
 Areas for advancement include Radiation Therapy, Ultrasound, Mammography, Nuclear Medicine, Computed Tomography, Magnetic Resonance Imaging, and Angiography.